svaarala/duktape/doc/fastint.rst

 -----------------------------

 * Replace the tagged IEEE double number type with an integer or a fixed point type.
-This will necessarily break Ecmascript compliance to some extent, but it would be nice if at least number range was sufficient for 32-bit bit ops and to represent e.g. Dates.
+This will necessarily break ECMAScript compliance to some extent, but it would be nice if at least number range was sufficient for 32-bit bit ops and to represent e.g. Dates.